gvanboven/SemanticRoleLabelling/README.md

 This file evaluates machine predictions in a conll file wich contains both gold labels and machine annotations.
 This file prints out the confusion matrix and the overall macro precision, recall and F1, as well as the micro F1 score.
 Additionally, the precision, recall and F1 are computed per class, and a table is printed out that gives an overview of these scores.
+This code was based on code provided for the course Machine Learning for NLP by Antske Fokkens and José Angel Daza.

 This file can be run as follows:
 `python .\feature_extraction.py '[conll_input_file_path]' [gold_index] [predictions_index]`